nikkijuk/scrum-pattern-language-discussion/PITCHME.md

 ---
 [A pattern language](https://en.wikipedia.org/wiki/Pattern_language) is an organized and coherent set of patterns, each of which describes a problem and the core of a solution that can be used in many ways within a specific field of expertise.
 ---
+### Usage of organisational patterns
+---
+# incremental organizational improvement
+- Find the weakest part of your organization
+- Find a pattern that is likely to strengthen it
+- Apply the pattern
+- Measure the improvement or degradation
+- If the pattern improved things, go to step 1 and find the next improvement; otherwise, undo the pattern and try an alternative.
+---
 ## Well-Known Examples
 ---
 ### GOF aka Gamma et al 1995.